fbpx

 2. Evaluate the severity and likelihood of each accident/incident source

 Secondly, you need to determine the severity and likelihood of each risk – how serious could it be?
 How likely is it that this will happen ?
 Sometimes after working your way through an assessment you may find that there is no risk at all.
 This just means that there are no accident/incident sources or they have very low severity and likelihood.
-It can also be difficult to decide how likely an icident will occur or how severe the consequences can be.
+It can also be difficult to decide how likely an incident will occur or how severe the consequences can be.

 Again, going back to falling off the ladder it could depend on which run of the ladder you are on, what the ground is like below you and whether you have other ailments that could contribute to injuries.